 Food, Travelling, Hiking, Knitting, Making garments

-Find and book an experience or browse our Locals' profiles and book your favourite Local Host directly
+Find and book an experience or browse our Local Host's profiles and book your favourite one directly

-Tell us about you, your personality and passions, the places and things you want to see and the type of experience you are after
+We'll send a questionnaire to find out more about you, the places and things you want to see and the type of experience you're after

-We'll assign the best Local Host for you (if you didn't book one directly) and your Host will be in touch to plan a personalised experience for you
+We'll match you to your ideal Local Host (if you didn't book one directly) and they'll contact you to plan your personalised experience.

 Meet up and explore the city together.
-Experience the places, things and people that locals love and which make the city unique
+Experience the things and places that locals love and which make the city unique

 I am Australian, from Sydney and I have lived in Tokyo for 10 years.
 I also spent 2014 and 2015 living in San Francisco where I went to culinary school.
 I love to cook and eat!
 I also have a restaurant in Nishiazabu.
 My husband and children are Japanese, they are native speakers and I am doing my best to catch up!
 I love to visit art galleries and travel remote Japan.
 I take weekly Japanese painting (sumi-e) lessons and one of my hobbies is to buy antique kimonos and turn them into wall hanging quilts.